Goussarov-Polyak-Viro Conjecture for degree three case: Proposition and its proof

-It is elementary to show that the set of the solutions is given by formulas of the statement of Proposition~\ref{thm1}.
-They are of degree at most three since it is known that an invariant presented by a Gauss diagram formula is finite type of degree at most the number of arrows in an arrow diagram having the maximal number of arrows among the arrow diagrams in the Gauss diagram formula \cite{gpv}.
-Note that the Goussarov-Polyak-Viro finite type invariants of degree two are known, and each linear sum of Gauss diagrams in the five Gauss diagram formulas is linearly independent of those of degree two.
+(Fixing degrees) They are of degree at most three since it is known that an invariant presented by a Gauss diagram formula is finite type of degree at most the number of arrows in an arrow diagram having the maximal number of arrows among the arrow diagrams in the Gauss diagram formula \cite{gpv}.
+By using virtual trefoil with a base point (Fig.~\ref{VT}), we also check that $\tilde{v}_{3, i}$ ($i=2, 4, 7$) is not degree at most two.
+As it is directly shown in the 2nd part below, since the restriction of $\tilde{v}_{3, i}$ ($i=1, 3, 5, 6$) includes the term $v_3$ ($=$ the classical Vassiliev knot invariant of degree three), which detects a trefoil and its mirror image, the claim holds.